QUESTION 1: Has the solution affected your options for combining transport means that are easy to use and meet your needs?

 Definitions: The number of different intermodal options for the same trip.
 Increases reliability and possibilities for individual choice.

-Examples: The solution added a new mobility service that you could combine with existing services or made the combination easier than before by increasing information about the possibilities, standard payment options, or perhaps by synchronizing schedules better.
+Examples: The solution added a new mobility service that you could combine with existing services or made the combination easier than before by increasing information about the possibilities, implementing standard payment options, or perhaps by synchronizing schedules better.

 Definitions: Functional diversity refers to a mix of spatial functions in an area, creating proximity of mutually interrelated activities.

-Definitions: “Perceived risk of crime” is your own perception of the impact on crime against users, transportation workers, vehicles, or infrastructure.
+Definitions: “Perceived risk of crime” is your perception of the impact on crime against users, transportation workers, vehicles, or infrastructure.

 Definitions: The number of information sources for the same mobility-related information.